kiarie404/kiarie404/README.md

 <!--   Rust developer, into firmware development AND WebAssembly integration to embedded devices.<br><br>
 Currently learning Embedded, Concurrent Rust and a bit of hardware design -->

-And I don't know things anymore
+I don't know things anymore

 <br>